 When the queen lays an egg, she measures that the drone cell is larger and lays an unfertilised egg – incredibly she can actually control whether she lays a fertilised egg which becomes a worker, or an unfertilised egg, which develops into a male drone.

 Drones only purpose in life is to mate - in mid air with young queen bees from other colonies.
 Drones have large eyes so that they can spot their mate, and large wing muscles so that they fly quickly to catch the queen.

 Alas, the successful drone pays the ultimate price for his success and dies immediately after a successful mating.

-The ‘superorganism’ bee colony is extremely ruthless: during the winter, the colony does not need male drones, so in late autumn they are all physically evicted from the hive by the worker bees.
+The ‘superorganism’ bee colony is extremely ruthless: during the winter, the colony does not need male drones, so in early autumn they are all physically evicted from the hive by the worker bees.

 The larger male drone bee